 I was at a traffic signal last month, and was rear ended by another vehicle.
 My car was forced into the intersection.
 I swerved to the right, went over a curb and hit a pole.
 My head whipped back and forth, and I hit the head rest quite hard.
 I went to the emergency room after the accident.
 The doctor examined me, took x-rays and told me that I had a neck strain.
 He gave me pain medication, but the pain is gradually getting worse and I am having pain, tingling and numbness down my right arm.
 I was told to see an Orthopedic doctor, but I can’t get in for another month.
 I noticed that your office does Orthopedics as well as Chiropractic.
 What do you think is going on and can you help?

-Where x-rays evaluate bone structure, an MRI evaluates the soft tissue and could visualize discs, nerve roots and the spinal cord.
+Where x-rays evaluate the bone structure, an MRI evaluates the soft tissue and could visualize discs, nerve roots, and the spinal cord.

 We routinely address conditions such as what you are describing.
 The treatment will vary depending on the diagnosis.
 The more expedient we determine the status of a condition and begin treatment, the quicker and better the outcome is.
 Generally speaking, we will often recommend some kind of therapy which may include ultrasound, interferential current, joint mobilization, traction, along with stretching and strengthening exercises.
 It is important to not only reduce swelling in the tissues, but to rehabilitate supportive structures to prevent recurring pain syndromes when performing normal daily activities in the months to come.